-Curist delivers FDA-approved medicines to your door at half the price of traditional brands.
+Curist delivers FDA-approved medicines to your door at a fraction of the price of traditional brands.
 We hope everyone stays safe and healthy during this time.

 When it comes to topical treatments for pain relief, diclofenac gel and lidocaine cream are popular options.
 Have you ever wondered what the differences are between the two?